 From an early age, I felt the tension between preventing gun violence and protecting gun ownership.
 My experience in the Senate reflects my personal experiences.
 I’ve taken a balanced approach to voting on gun related legislation.
 I’ve worked across the aisle to protect women suffering from domestic violence.
 I support a person’s defense of their home under clear threat but not Florida style – “Stand Your Ground” legislation.
 I support conceal and carry but not Constitutional – or Permit-less – Carry.
 I don’t support expanding Conceal and Carry to schools or universities.
 I oppose arming teachers in schools.
 I support universal background checks including for private sales.

-I support local control and have a history of voting against firearm bills that would take away local powers.
+I have a history of voting against legislation that would take authority away from local governments.
 What works in Milwaukee may not work in Mondovi.

 Frequently Asked Questions

 Seven days before the 2014 election, an unsolicited check for $500 from the NRA was received by Voters for Vinehout and the campaign used those funds the same way it used all the other contributions it received from donors.